 Paper 2025/406

-AsyRand: fast asynchronous distributed randomness beacon with reconfiguration
+AsyRand: asynchronous distributed randomness beacon with reconfiguration

 Liang Zhang, Hong Kong University of Science and Technology